Your support makes the difference!

 Moms of children of all ages are welcomed to join in on an opportunity to get together in the comfort of your own home with fellow moms and share in the joys and challenges of parenting.

-2024 Meeting Time/Dates:
+2025 Meeting Time/Dates:

-• Facilitator: Laura Gordon, LGordon@dscba.org
+• Facilitator: Michelle Slape / Laura Gordon

 Please email Programs@dscba.org if you have any questions.